open-contracting/software-development-handbook/docs/python/linting.rst

 Pre-commit hooks
 ----------------

-To avoid pushing commits that fail formatting/linting checks, new projects should use `pre-commit <https://pre-commit.com>`__.
+To avoid pushing commits that fail formatting/linting checks, new projects should use `pre-commit <https://pre-commit.com>`__ (add ``pre-commit`` to the :doc:`requirements_dev.in file<requirements>`.
 For example, if Black is configured as above:

 .. code-block:: yaml
+   :caption: .pre-commit-config.yaml

    repos:
      - repo: https://github.com/psf/black